AI Doom-Scrolling: How to Stop Obsessing Over AI News

 🎰 Variable Reward Patterns

 AI news feeds operate on the same variable reward schedule that makes slot machines addictive.
 Most articles spike your anxiety, but occasionally you find one that's reassuring or offers a new perspective — and that intermittent relief keeps you scrolling.
 Your brain learns: "If I just read one more, maybe the next one will make me feel better."
 It rarely does.
+For many people, this cycle eventually curdles into rage-scrolling — anger directed at AI companies, media, and the hype machine itself.

 🧠 The Illusion of Preparedness